-The 2011 Bonds are exempt from registration under the Securities Act of 1933, as amended.
-As obligations of the Commonwealth of Virginia, the 2011 Bonds are exempt from registration under the securities laws of the Commonwealth.
+BOND COUNSEL TROUTMAN SANDERS LLP Richmond, Virginia FINANCIAL ADVISOR PUBLIC RESOURCES ADVISORY GROUP New York, New York The Bonds are exempt from registration under the Securities Act of 1933, as amended.
+As obligations of the Commonwealth of Virginia, the Bonds are exempt from registration under the securities laws of the Commonwealth.

-No dealer, broker, salesman or other person has been authorized by the Authority, the Commonwealth to give any information or to make any representation with respect to the 2011 Bonds other than those contained in this Official Statement.
-If given or made, such other information and/or representations must not be relied upon as having been authorized by the Authority or the Commonwealth.
-This Official Statement does not constitute an offer to sell or the solicitation of any offer to buy, nor shall there be any sale of the 2011 Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
-This Official Statement is not to be construed as a contract or agreement between the Authority or the Commonwealth and the purchasers or owners of any of the 2011 Bonds.
+No dealer, broker, salesman or other person has been authorized by the Commonwealth to give any information or to make any representation with respect to the Bonds other than those contained in this Official Statement.
+If given or made, such other information and/or representations must not be relied upon as having been authorized by the Commonwealth.
+This Official Statement does not constitute an offer to sell or the solicitation of any offer to buy Bonds, nor shall there be any sale of Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+This Official Statement is not to be construed as a contract or agreement between the Commonwealth and the purchasers or owners of any Bonds.

-The information and any expression of opinion herein is subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder, under any circumstances, shall create any implication that there has been no change in the affairs of the Authority or the Commonwealth since the date hereof.
+The information set forth herein has been obtained from the Commonwealth and other sources deemed to be reliable.
+The information and any expression of opinion herein is subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder, under any circumstances, shall create any implication that there has been no change in the affairs of the parties referred to above since the date hereof.
 Any statements in this Official Statement involving matters of opinion or estimates, whether or not expressly stated, are intended as such and not as representations of fact.
 No representation is made that any such opinion or estimate will be realized.